• Skip to primary navigation

 • They have a very soft sort of melt-in-your-mouth consistency.

-• The batter comes together quickly, and everything pops into the oven—no frying or oil spatting.
+• The donut batter comes together quickly, and everything pops into the oven—no frying or oil spatting.

 • The warm cinnamon-sugar flavor is a winner.

-• These baked doughnuts are also gluten-free and sort of buttery, with the right amount of sweetness.
+• These gluten-free cinnamon sugar donuts are buttery, with the right amount of sweetness.

 • They're a perfect treat to celebrate a holiday, a special event, or even a regular laid-back weekend morning.